French

 Fall, Spring, Variable

-FRN 385bt Topics in Advanced Studies in Language-Global French: The Language of Business and International Trade (4 Credits)
+FRN 385bt Advanced Topics in Language-Global French: The Language of Business and International Trade (4 Credits)

 An overview of commercial and financial terminology against the backdrop of contemporary French business culture, using case studies, French television and newspapers, and the internet.
 Emphasis on essential technical vocabulary, reading and writing business documents, and oral communication in a business setting.
-Prerequisite: a 300-level French course, a solid foundation in grammar, and excellent command of everyday vocabulary, or permission of the instructor. {F}
+Prerequisite: a 300-level French course, a solid foundation in grammar, and excellent command of everyday vocabulary, or equivalent. {F}

 Fall, Spring, Variable